-Impact of Evolving Digitization
+Impact of evolving digitisation

 Digital CSR is a game-changer and will be able to tackle several problems.
 These range from decreasing energy use to tackling economic developmental challenges.

-Benefits of Digitization within CSR
+Benefits of digitisation within CSR

-Economic growth has been tied to an increase in emissions.
+Increase of emissions is a result of economic growth.
 As a result, we should embrace digitization for a better purpose – saving our planet.

 These benefits include: